CiscoDevNet/intersight-powershell/docs/Initialize-IntersightAssetSshConnection.md

 ```

 ### -ManagementAddress
-The DNS hostname or IP Address, either IPv4 or IPv6, to be used to connect to the managed target.
+The DNS hostname or IPv4 Address to be used to connect to the managed target.

 ```yaml
 Type: string